-Building on the privilege of making a digital installation of film and photography for the A Portrait of Swindon: The Queen’s Jubilee in 2012, the team at Create had built a rich network of contributors and interviewees who were featured in a touring exhibition reaching over 30,000 people, many moved to tears by the poetic weaving of images and interviews about the town they called home.
+Building on the privilege of making a digital installation of film and photography for the A Portrait of Swindon: The Queen’s Jubilee in 2012, the team at Create had built a rich network of contributors and interviewees who were featured in a touring exhibition reaching over 30,000 people, many moved to tears by the poetic weaving of images, film and interviews about the town they called home.

 Based on these 2 projects that had touched a broad range of communities and audiences, Heritage Lottery Fund SW approached Create Studios to scope a major project which would uncover hidden stories of diverse communities and explore the theme of migration which Digital Journeys had begun to explore.

 The film production team were hungry to explore positive themes of migration – a word that had developed negative connotations in mainstream media nationally – whilst having brought positive experience and prosperity to the development of a successful 21st-century town, building Swindon's identity towards city status.